 Our Take

-Just note that being a member of Priority Pass does not guarantee access to an airport lounge.
+Please note that membership in Priority Pass does not guarantee access to an airport lounge.
 Airlines have the right to deny entry at any time due to overcrowding or other reasons.

-For rates and fees of the cards mentioned in this post, please visit the following links: The Hilton Honors American Express Business Card (Rates & Fees), The Business Platinum Card® from American Express (Rates & Fees), The Platinum Card® from American Express (Rates & Fees), and Marriott Bonvoy Brilliant® American Express® Card (Rates & Fees)
+For rates and fees of the cards mentioned in this post, please visit the following links: The Business Platinum Card® from American Express (Rates & Fees), The Platinum Card® from American Express (Rates & Fees), and Marriott Bonvoy Brilliant® American Express® Card (Rates & Fees)

 AwardWallet Tip of The Day